hostnet/entity-mutation-component/README.md

 ```

 #### Configuring the Entity
-All we have to do now is put the @Mutation annotation on our Entity.
+All we have to do now is put the `@Mutation` annotation on our Entity.
 The annotation has 2 options:
  - strategy; This will determine if the current state or the previous state is stored in the Mutation
  - class; the full namespace to your mutation class.
-By default it's the current class name suffixed with Mutation
+By default it's the current class name suffixed with Mutation (i.e. `Acme\MyEntity` would be `Acme\MyEntityMutation` by default).

 Additionally you can configure your entity to be MutationAware, this is optional however.